The Stock Market Today [An Op-Ed]

 It appears the ACA was bailed out just in time.
 With the health care company marketplace pullouts of 2016, the non-subsidized citizen is realizing fewer options and and skyrocketing premiums.

 The exodus of providers effectively crated the market balance and the platform as a whole.
 Regardless of what Obama says, the ACA was a disaster.
 Either incoming party would have had to overhaul the ACA with major legislation updates.

-The chances of that version making it through both houses is non-existent after everything is tweaked and adjusted to get the votes.
-I am confident it will be an improvement over the ACA (it has to be).
+I am confident any changes will be an improvement over the ACA (it has to be).

-Google stock (GOOGL) closed at $835 today, up from $600 when the original post was published.
+Google stock (GOOGL) is at $1052 as I write this update, up from $600 when the original post was published.